nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `add P/ n/NAME j/JERSY_NUMBER w/WEIGHT h/HEIGHT p/PHONE_NUMBER e/EMAIL_ADDRESS [t/TAG]…​`

 * Adds a player with the specified attributes to the player list in MyGM.
-* The first character of every word in `NAME` should be capitalized.
+* The first character of every word in `NAME` are recommended to be capitalized.
 For example:`John Doe`
+* The new name must not exist in MyGM already.
+* The new jersey number must not exist in MyGM already.

 Examples:
 * `add P/ n/John Doe j/3 w/69 h/188 p/98765432 e/johnd@example.com t/PG` Adds a player by the name of John Doe, jersey number of 3, position of PG, weight of 69kg, height of 188cm, handphone number of 98765432